prisma/prisma/docs/tutorial.md

 Run the following command to save your migrations files:

 ```
-prisma2 lift save --name 'init'
+prisma2 lift save --name 'add-category'
 ```

-This creates a new folder called `migrations`, including your first set of migration files:
+This creates a new folder called inside the `migrations` directory:

 ```
 hello-prisma2